 He has been active in Asthma Foundation New South Wales and Asthma Australia roles since 2014.
 He has a Bachelor of Economics (Honours) from Monash University.

-Simone has experience as a director on the Boards of the former Asthma Foundation ACT and the Australian Multiple Birth Association.
-As a parent of children with asthma, Simone also has personal experience with the challenges facing people with asthma and values the important support Asthma Australia provides.
+Simone previously served on the boards of the former Asthma Foundation ACT and the Australian Multiple Birth Association.
+As a parent to children with asthma, Simone also has personal experience with the challenges facing people with asthma.